roy-ganz/toql/README.md

 ```

 ## Contribution
-My near term goal is to support for more web frameworks and databases.
-However I would like to stabilize the API first.
-So you are welcome to play around and test it (**don't use it in production yet**).
 Comments, bug fixes and quality improvements are welcome.
-For features please hold on.

 ## License
 Toql is distributed under the terms of both the MIT license and the